whongyi/post-click-contentRecSys/README.md

 # Install
 We used [OpenRec](https://github.com/ylongqi/openrec) to build our recommendation algorithms.
 It is built on the [TensorFlow](https://github.com/tensorflow/tensorflow) framework.

-To install the depencies needed for this repo:
+To install the dependencies needed for this repo:
 ```
 $ ./scripts/install.sh
 ```

 # Data
-We randomly sampled data from two public available datasets for experiments.
-For preprocessing, please refer to our paper.
+We randomly sampled data from two publicly-available datasets for experiments.
+For pre-processing, please refer to our paper.
 - [ByteDance](https://biendata.com/competition/icmechallenge2019/).
 Contains user interactions with short videos (average 10 seconds in length), including whether or not each video was completed.
 - [Spotify](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).
 Contains music listening sessions across Spotify users.
 A user may skip or complete listening to each song.

 After processing data into train, validaion, test sets, put them under a "dataset" folder.
-Refer to `dataloader.py` for data format.
+The directory format is referred to `dataloader.py`.

 You can also use `download_dataset.sh` to start with the data preprocessed by us:
 ```